abhi3700/evm-playground/README.md

 		+ [Ethereum]()

 ## Compile
-* Ethereum smart contracts are generally written in Solidity and then compiled into EVM bytecode and corresponding ABI via solc.
+* Ethereum smart contracts are generally written in Solidity and then compiled into EVM bytecode and ABI via `solc`.

-> NOTE: most people do not compile contracts directly through commands, because there are very convenient tools and frameworks such as remix or truffle.
+> NOTE: most people do not compile contracts directly through commands, because there are very convenient tools and frameworks such as remix or truffle or hardhat.

 * Comparo